 - Completion of ten Units of Study:

-- Each candidate’s core curriculum courses will be determined through dialogue with the Graduate Music Advisor.
-Once the core has been established, the student will complete five Units of Study taken from the Graduate Theological Foundation.
-Students may choose from any of our online courses, tailoring their course selection according to their interests and professional needs coupled with the recommendations of their Graduate Music Advisor.
+- Five Units of Study must be taken from the Graduate Theological Foundation.
+Students may choose from any of our online courses in sacred music, tailoring their course selection according to their interests and professional needs.

-- Five Units of Study must be completed through the GTF, through other approved educational institutions, or through the use of transfer credit.
+- Five Units of Study may be completed through the GTF, through other approved educational institutions, or through the use of transfer credit.

 - Completion of the non-credit course, Research Methodology.
 This course is a prerequisite to beginning the doctoral project.